 The fourth son of Shem is Lud.
-He is an elusive people in world history and next to impossible to locate by identity researchers and biblical historians.
-We have discussed the descendants of Phut and of Mizra’s son Lehab intermingling, so that the Bible translation ‘Libya’ applies to both.
-Commentators have resolutely believed the Lud from Shem and the Lud-im from Mizra are separate peoples.
-Any references to Lud or ‘Lydia’ have been even more perplexing to the identity hunter in trying to establish which Lud – the one from Ham or the one from Shem?
-The answer is that Lud, even though primarily descended from Shem, is living nestled within Ham, yet also dwelling beside Shem and Japheth.
+His descendants are an elusive people in world history and next to impossible to locate by identity researchers and biblical historians alike.
+We have discussed the descendants of Phut and of Mizra’s son Lehab intermingling, so that the Bible translation ‘Libya’ applies to both [refer Chapter XIII India & Pakistan: Cush & Phut and Chapter XIV Mizra: North Africa & Arabia].
+Commentators have resolutely taught that Lud from Shem and the Lud-im from Mizra are separate peoples.
+Any references to Lud or ‘Lydia’ have been even more perplexing to the identity hunter in trying to establish which Lud is in question – the one from Ham or the one from Shem?
+The answer, is that the descendants of Lud, even though primarily descended from Shem, are living nestled within the region of Ham.

 Dr Hoeh continues in Origin of the Nations – emphasis & bold mine: